 As we mentioned, the V6 is the entry-level model in the V6 range with an RRP of £319.99.
 The top-end vacuum is the V6 Absolute, which has a higher price tag but several extra features, including more accessories, a more powerful direct-drive motorhead and a HEPA filter.

 As the V6 is the basic model in its product range, it doesn’t come with the full range of accessories.
 It still includes a combination tool and crevice tool though, along with the wand, motorised head and docking station (which both charges the vacuum and stores both tools).
+If you want a wider range of tools, the V6 Flexi is a good alternative.

 The motorised head comes with a mix of carbon fibre and nylon bristles.
 These serve the dual purpose of minimising friction on hard surfaces while improving dust and dirt pickup.